-Content Analyzer can tell you how your digital content, both on and off your site, is performing by measuring social shares, backlinks, keyword rankings, and even Google Analytics data like sessions and bounce rate.
+Content Analyzer can tell you how your digital content is performing both on and off your site.
+The tool measures social shares, backlinks, keyword rankings, and even Google Analytics data like sessions and bounce rate.
 The tool has two main functions - auditing your own website content's engagement (Content Audit) and measuring the reach of your off-site content (Post Tracking).

 - Adjustable content audit table and workflow

 - Ability to add tasks and send them to Google Calendar or Trello